-Repossessed collateral represents financial and non-financial assets acquired by the Group in settlement of overdue loans.
-The assets are initially recognised at fair value when acquired and included in the relevant assets depending on the nature and the Group's intention in respect of recovery of these assets; and are subsequently remeasured and accounted for in accordance with the accounting policies for these categories of assets.
 Where repossessed collateral results in acquiring control over a business, the business combination is accounted for using the acquisition method of accounting with fair value of the settled loan representing the cost of acquisition (refer to the accounting policy for consolidation).
 Accounting policy for associates is applied to repossessed shares where the Group obtains significant influence, but not control.
 The cost of the associate is the fair value of the loan settled by repossessing the pledged shares.

-3.18 Deposits and debt securities issued
+3.19 Debt securities issued

-The Group classifies capital instruments as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instrument.
+The Group classifies debt and equity as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instrument.